redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-container-anaconda-ks/README.md

 ### Prepare install media and review the kickstart file

-RHEL 9.4 are available on the [Red Hat Developer portal](https://developers.redhat.com/content-gateway/file/rhel/Red_Hat_Enterprise_Linux_9.4/rhel-9.4-x86_64-boot.iso) and for this use case we will only need the boot image.
+RHEL 9.4 ISO images are available on the [Red Hat Developer portal](https://developers.redhat.com/content-gateway/file/rhel/Red_Hat_Enterprise_Linux_9.4/rhel-9.4-x86_64-boot.iso) and for this use case we will only need the boot image.

 Save the image and place it in the use case folder with the name **rhel9.iso**

-The [kickstart file](ks.cfg) is a very simple one:
+The kickstart file is a very simple one:

 - Configures text install
 - Creates a *root* user with password *redhat*